1505 University Avenue

 Evening Credit Program

 Offered in conjunction with CU Boulder's academic departments, the Evening Credit Program provides credit courses in the evening on the Boulder campus.
-These affordable, smaller-sized classes are provided through various departments.
+These smaller-sized classes are provided through various departments.

 Individualized Instruction provides an opportunity for students to receive credit for university courses by meeting with faculty members outside the regular classroom setting.
 This option may be used when the student cannot reasonably be expected to enroll in the main campus course.